Pine Barrens Joint Planning & Policy Commission

 The 1995 Plan initiated a "transfer of development rights",

 or "Pine Barrens Credit" (PBC) Program.
 The Program is more fully

 the Pine Barrens Credit Program Handbook, a question and

 answer book for landowners and other interested parties.
 The Plan

 is available online (see links above) as is the Handbook.

 Printed copies can be requested from the office.
 For up to

-date PBC Program information see the Pine Barrens Credit
+date PBC Program information see the Pine Barrens Credit Program Main

-style overview of the PBC Program (24 pages) in this pdf file.
+Program (24 pages) in this pdf file.

 (Photo: Dwarf Pine Plains